MicrosoftDocs/azure-devops-yaml-schema/content/steps-publish.md

 The `publish` keyword publishes (uploads) a file or folder as a pipeline artifact that other jobs and pipelines can consume.

 > [!IMPORTANT]
-> This task is supported on Azure DevOps Services only.
+> The `publish` step is supported on Azure DevOps Services only.
 If you use it on Azure DevOps Server, you'll receive an error message similar to `Pipeline Artifact Task is not supported in on-premises.
-Please use Build Artifact Task instead.` Use [Publish Build Artifacts](publish-build-artifacts-v1.md) if you're using Azure DevOps Server.
+Please use Build Artifact Task instead.` Use [Publish Build Artifacts](/azure/devops/pipelines/tasks/reference/publish-build-artifacts-v1) if you're using Azure DevOps Server.
 <!-- :::editable-content-end::: -->

 :::moniker-end